-Most of the works I've done are internal, and thus, non-disclosable, as they are the pieces for the actual outward-facing products.
+Most of the works I had done are internal, and non-disclosable, as they are the pieces that end up making the actual outward-facing products.
 But my work in the design system can be seen in some of the released web apps, as individual components.
 For example, the screenshots below from a few of the applications using components such as data table, navigation, search and filter, side panels, plotters, settings, etc.

 (Image source: NSP youtube channel)

 As part of an initiative to drive consistency across different business units in Nokia, I designed and coded an internal website that evangelizes our process, main tenets, and design resources like our core components.
-I am also involved in regular developer community meetings to handle core component design requirements and changes.
-The goal for the design leadership is to shift the UX maturity level in the organization.
+I was also involved in regular developer community meetings to handle core component design requirements and changes.
+The goal for the design leadership was to shift the UX maturity level in the organization.

 UX Writing & Information Design

-As another part to drive consistency among our products, I have written style guides on data visualization and GUI copy-writing, with fellow UX designers and technical writers.
-This is an area I am actively trying to be more practiced in.
+As another part to drive consistency among our products, I had written style guides on data visualization and GUI copy-writing, with fellow UX designers and technical writers.

 My role as the design system framework guy

 To design, maintain, and improve the internal core framework UI components was my main responsibility.
 This role lends itself to much collaboration with other UX designers, product line managers, developers, team managers, marketing associates, and technical writers.
 I got to interact with people across all the different domain applications, different dev teams, and even business units.
-I also got the opportunities to create workflows and visuals for some of the applications, and design some internal websites.
+I also got the opportunities to create workflows and visuals for some of the applications, and designed some internal websites.